Salt Based Water Softeners

-Salt based water softeners use an electronic metered valve mounted atop a fiberglass resin tank that meter water by the gallon and then run a cleaning cycle when the ion resin bed reaches a saturation point.
+Salt-based water softeners use an electronic metered valve mounted atop a fiberglass resin tank that meter water by the gallon and then run a cleaning cycle when the ion resin bed reaches a saturation point.
 During the cleaning cycle, the electronic valve cycles a series of back flushes to purge the hardness particulates that have been captured from the system and flush them down a drain line.
 The sodium is also replenished in the resin bed during the cycle and all is ready to go again.

 Salt Free Water Softeners – Descale Treatment

-In the salt based process above (true water softening), hardness minerals are actually removed from the water.
-In the salt-free process minerals are retained in the water, but their form is changed so they will not adhere to surfaces.
-“Salt free” water softeners are actually not softeners, they are “water conditioners”.
+In the salt-based process above (true water softening), hardness minerals are actually removed from the water.
+In the salt-free process, minerals are retained in the water, but their form is changed so they will not adhere to surfaces.
+“Salt-free” water softeners are actually not softeners, they are “water conditioners”.

-Water is processed through a catalytic media using a physical process called Template Assisted Crystallization (TAC).
+Water is processed through catalytic media using a physical process called Template Assisted Crystallization (TAC).
 What happens is the hardness minerals are converted to a hardness crystal that is not able to bind to surfaces.
 This is actually water conditioning, not softening.

 A water test would show this result: Before treatment 10 grains/gallon, result post/treatment 10 grains/gallon.
-Again, The hardness is still there… just changed so it won’t adhere to surfaces.
+Again, The hardness is still there… just changed it so it won’t adhere to surfaces.

-There is no electrical valve needed on a salt-free system because the system works as a conditioner and never captures anything therefore eliminating the need to purge any minerals.
+There is no electrical valve needed on a salt-free system because the system works as a conditioner and never captures anything, therefore, eliminating the need to purge any minerals.

 Which System Will You Be Happy With?